 They use a template reply which sometimes gives bizarre results eg saying a gap between two loans of less than a month is a long time.
 In general their offers are often poor, FOS cases seem to be going through quickly so send a poor offer or a rejection straight to the Ombudsman!

 Response time – in the last few days of the 8 weeks.

 Worth negotiating?
-No. This is definitely not a lender you want to talk to.
+No. They won’t move and this is definitely not a lender you want to talk to.

 Trust Pilot reviews: If UB is ignoring a decision by an adjudicator so you are told it has to wait for an ombudsman, trying leaving them a very bad review on Trust Pilot.
 This has worked for several readers.